AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

    </details>

 <details>
-<summary>If the local user wears a Bluetooth headset, after the local user starts to send the audio, the remote audio is lost</summary>
+<summary>If a local user wears a Bluetooth headset, after they start to send the audio, the remote audio is lost</summary>
 <p>

 **Scope**: Certain Xiaomi and OnePlus devices
 </p>
 <p>

-**Details**: If the local user wears a Bluetooth headset, when the Bluetooth headset starts capturing the audio, there is a possibility that the remote audio is lost.
+**Details**: If a local user wears a Bluetooth headset, when the Bluetooth headset starts capturing the audio, there is a possibility that the remote audio is lost.
 </p>
 <p>